couchbase/xdcrDiffer/README.md

 The diff tool has checkpointing mechanism built in in case of interruptions.
 The checkpointing mechanism is pretty much the same concept as XDCR checkpoints - that it knows where in the DCP stream it was last stopped and will try to resume from that point in time.

+> I am hesitant to modify the purge interval or compact the bucket.
+What is the effect of not compacting beforehand?

+Compacting and/or purging is to minimize the amount of data that the differ will receive from either source or target KV.
+Otherwise, it is possible for the differ to receive multiple versions of the same document as it mutates over time, and storing them all as part of the diffing operation.
+It won’t affect the accuracy of the result, but it’ll cause differ to run longer and use more disk space.

 ## Known Limitations
 1. No dynamic topology change support.
 If VBs are moved during runtime, the tool does not handle it well.